r1beirin/ctfs-writeups/hacking-club/Guardian.md

 ```
 The scan revealed only ports 22 (SSH) and 80 (HTTP) as open.
 This suggests that the target is likely running a web service and allowing remote SSH connections.

-Above, we can see that there is a redirect to the `/login` page, indicating that authentication is required.
+Below, we can see that there is a redirect to the `/login` page, indicating that authentication is required.
 Additionally, the application is using `Express.js` as its web framework, which suggests that it is built with Node.js.
 ```bash
 ┌─[ribeirin@parrot]─[~/Documents/machines/hackingclub/guardian]
 └──╼ $whatweb 172.16.7.194